SibghatShaikh/Tech/Readme.txt

 //Tech_Hub cse311 final project
 //How to Run:

-//First make sure you have python, django, pymysql installed under your project virtual environment
+//First make sure you have python, django, pymysql installed under your project virtual environment and import the techhub.sql file to phpmyadmin

 Create project called Tech_Hub
 example: